The Truth About Polyamory

 An article reviewing scientific evidence addressing the question of whether monogamous relationships are superior to other types of relationships has concluded that there is no empirical basis for the common assumptions about the benefits of monogamy.
-The fact that this article was published in the peer reviewed Personality and Social Psychology Review (Nov 2012), suggests that research and logic are finally influencing scientific thinking on this subject.
-Of course, there’s not much research being done in this area at all, but the common arguments in favor of monogamy—including the illusion that it offers protection from jealousy, sexually transmitted diseases, and divorce have been shown to be purely speculation, and unfounded speculation at that.
+The fact that this article was published in the peer-reviewed Personality and Social Psychology Review (Nov 2012), suggests that research and logic are finally influencing scientific thinking on this subject.
+Of course, there’s not much research being done in this area at all, but the common arguments in favor of monogamy—including the illusion that it offers protection from jealousy, sexually transmitted diseases, and divorce have been shown to be pure speculation, and unfounded speculation at that.

 2. Women are not necessarily in favor of monogamy.
 They just don’t like being lied to, treated inconsiderately, and expected to go along with a double standard.

-Of course women are entirely capable of having secret affairs and shirking their share of domestic responsibilities, and perhaps we will even see more of this as more men adopt the role of “house husband,” and more women out-earn their husbands.
+Of course, women are entirely capable of having secret affairs and shirking their share of domestic responsibilities, and perhaps we will even see more of this as more men adopt the role of “house husband,” and more women out-earn their husbands.
 The bottom line is that everyone wants to be treated with respect and to have their needs honored.
 Both genders have dysfunctional conditioning to overcome whether they choose monogamy or not.
-Win-win relationship agreements that are fulfilling to everyone involved and allow for intimacy with multiple partners, are just as appealing to women as to men.
+Win-win relationship agreements that are fulfilling to everyone involved and allow for intimacy with multiple partners are just as appealing to women as to men.
 In fact, all of the early leaders of the modern polyamory movement were female.
-For more on what women want, see www.lovewithoutlimits.com/articles.html

 4. Children raised in consensually non-monogamous families have been shown to do at least as well on many measures of health and achievement as children in monogamous (or serially monogamous) families.